-The current comprehensive plan is the Commission's second.
+The current Comprehensive Plan is the Commission's second.
 It was adopted in 2000 after the Legislature passed LB 816 in 1999, which called for a review and revision of the Commission's first comprehensive plan approved in June 1992.
-Throughout 2015 and 2016, the Commission went through the process of updating Chapter One of the plan.